- Find a Consulting Arborist

 What Is the TPAQ Certificate Program?

-The TPAQ certificate program is an interactive training experience that delves into the concepts contained in the 10th edition of the Guide for Plant Appraisal.
-Using instructor-led discussions and case scenarios to illustrate concepts, you will become proficient in conducting appraisals using the various approaches contained in the 10th edition.
+The TPAQ certificate program is an interactive training experience that delves into the concepts contained in the Guide for Plant Appraisal, currently in its 10th edition.
+Using instructor-led discussions and case scenarios to illustrate concepts, participants will become proficient in conducting appraisals using the various approaches contained in the 10th edition.

 The training culminates with an open-book exam that tests attendees on their comprehension of the material and concepts.
 Successful candidates will receive a certificate and be entitled to list TPAQ as a credential.